SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Odum?

-For routine pumping and maintenance, you typically do not need a permit.
-However, for any repair, alteration, or full system replacement, you absolutely must obtain a permit from the Wayne Board of Health.
-This ensures the work meets all local and state environmental health codes.
+For routine pumping, no permit is required.
+However, for any repairs, modifications, or a full system replacement, you absolutely need a permit from the Wayne Board of Health.
+This ensures the work is done to code and protects public health and the environment.

 Can heavy rain delay pumping in Odum?